Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 # Firearms

 *"A good blade's worth more than any fire-spitter.
 A gun's only as strong as its powder and steel, but a sword or an axe?
-Aye, that's as strong as the arm that swings it—and there's no arm stronger than a dwarf's!"*
+Aye, that's as strong as the arm that swings it—and there's no arm stronger than a dwarf!"*
 { .quote }

 **Gun weapons**, shortened as **guns** and often referred to as **firearms**, are unique mid-range to long-range weapons that use a special explosive charge known as '**cordite**' to propel projectiles known as "bullets" over long distances.
 These weapons were brought over by the Londoners and are used exclusively by their people.